bio-miga/MiGA-Docker/aws/using-miga-aws.md

 # Move to the miga-web directory.
 cd /miga-web
 ```
-Creat a tmux session by entering:
+Create a tmux session by entering:
 ```
 tmux new -s web-server
 ```
 You may of course use a different name if you wish.
-A green bar will appear across the bottom of the screen inidcating that you are in a tmux session.
+A green bar will appear across the bottom of the screen indicating that you are in a tmux session.
 Then enter:

 ```
 cd /miga-web/
 export SECRET_KEY_BASE='bundle exec rake secret'
 bundle exec rails server -e production -b 0.0.0.0 -p 8080 Puma
 ```
 Exit the tmux session with Ctrl-B d.
-The server will conitnue to run after you close the session manager.
+The server will continue to run after you close the session manager.

 You can then access your MiGA instance by both browser (MiGA-Web) and command line interfaces, and previous projects should be available.